 Surely the men of Sodom also were given the gift, else how would they have known there were new men to be known?

 And so Eno and Byrne, having been forced to excise Kuhlman, swapped in an exorcist with a demonic laugh, who declares that his exorcisee’s “husband is the head of her house.”
-Thus the track moved from the spirit world to “The Jezebel Spirit,” its title on the album.4
+Thus the track moved from house to house, from the spirit world to “The Jezebel Spirit,” its title on the album.4

 Anthems and Albums